 3LCD delivers up to 3x brighter colors1.
 When selecting a projector, ask for the Color Light

 Output measurement.
 For additional information, please visit:

 3LCD projectors use 3 chips in EVERY projector.

 With its 3-chip design, 3LCD delivers clear and vibrant images, so true-to-life you may not believe your eyes.

 In contrast to 3-chip 3LCD projectors, 1-chip DLP projectors use a rotating color wheel that spins at a rapid speed, only displaying colors sequentially, which can result in color break-up or the “rainbow effect”.

-2 9 out of 10 people preferred images from leading 3LCD projectors over leading 1-chip DLP business and education projectors.
-Leading projectors selected according to NPD data as of July 2013.
-Based on independent U.S. research conducted by Radius Research (July 2013), results confirmed at a 99% confidence level.
+3 Leading 3LCD and 1-chip DLP business and education projectors selected according to NPD data as of July 2013.
+Independent U.S. Research conducted by Radius Research (July 2013), results confirmed at a 99% confidence level.